• Skip to primary navigation

 Nutmeg possesses myristicin compound which could be useful as antibacterial or antioxidant agents.

-On the other hand, Mace contains eugenol which acts as a natural pain relief agent.
+On the other hand, Mace contains eugenol which is a natural pain relief agent.

 Thus both spices are beneficial for health when consumed in moderate quantities along with a balanced diet.